g2udevelopment/api/substrate/constants.md

 ### storageSizeOffset: `u32`
 - **interface**: `api.consts.contracts.storageSizeOffset`
+- **summary**:   A size offset for an contract.
+A just created account with untouched storage will have that much of storage from the perspective of the state rent.

-- **summary**:   Size of a contract at the time of instantiation.
-This is a simple way to ensure that empty contracts eventually gets deleted.
+  This is a simple way to ensure that contracts with empty storage eventually get deleted by making them pay rent.
+This creates an incentive to remove them early in order to save rent.

 ### surchargeReward: `BalanceOf`
 - **interface**: `api.consts.contracts.surchargeReward`